 Krol obtained his Doctorate in Canon Law in 1942 at Pontifical Catholic University, Washington, D.C.
 He was appointed professor of Canon Law at St. Mary's Seminary, Cleveland, a position he held until December 1943.
 During the papacy of Pius XII, Monsignor Krol was consecrated Auxiliary Bishop of Cleveland and Titular Bishop of Cadi on September 2, 1953.

 Archbishop John Krol was installed in the College of Cardinals at the Consistory in the Vatican on June 26, 1967.
-During the years after his appointment as Archbishop of Philadelphia on February 11, 1961, Cardinal Krol was a leading Roman Catholic conservative who spoke out for nuclear disarmament and helped to reorder Vatican finances.
+During the years after his appointment as Archbishop of Philadelphia on February 11, 1961, Cardinal Krol was a leading Roman Catholic conservative who spoke out for nuclear disarmament, abortion, marriages, and contraception.
+He also helped to reorder Vatican finances.
 He used his influence to fight communism, abortion, and what he saw as the erosion of morality.
 He also supported government aid to parochial schools and prayer in public schools.